Liquid-Legal-Institute/Common-Legal-Platform/Principles.md

    1. Key values

-      Key values of the CLP are
+      Key values of the CLP shall be

       - neutrality;
       - open source;